Perfect numbers and Mersenne primes

 is the sum of a group of numbers which include

-only if the group consists of one number, and that number must be one.
+).
+This is possible only if the group consists of one number, and that number must be one.
+Therefore,

 and